 The Prudential Regulatory Authority’s Supervisory Statement SS3/18 concerning model risk management principles is the latest in a long line of financial industry guidance that started with OCC 2011-12, The Federal Reserve’s SR 11-7 and others.
 Although it is highly focused on the models used for determining capital adequacy (stress testing) in UK banks, and the principles are sound, it is not good news for model risk managers.

-You have millions of end-user files in your organization.
+You have millions of end-user controlled files in your organization.
 Do you know which documents, spreadsheets and other files contain personally-identifiable information (PII)?
-If not, how will you comply with the EU General Data Protection Regulation (GDPR)?
-And more importantly, how can you fully ensure information security?
+If not, how can you comply with the EU General Data Protection Regulation (GDPR)?
+How can you ensure effective security for this unstructured information?

 Why would a senior executive with strategic responsibilities even remotely think about something so seemingly tactical as spreadsheet risk?
-Read on: This article discusses a series of recent cases that illustrate how a spreadsheet error can quickly snowball into serious material - and public - impact.
+Read on: This article discusses a series of recent cases that illustrate how a spreadsheet error can quickly evolve into a material - and public - business crisis.

 A small error in a spreadsheet can cause a very public material error.
 Easily find all your spreadsheet errors BEFORE you finalize your acquisition.

-Are you concerned about EUC risk given your dependence on Microsoft Audit and Control Manager Server once mainstream support ends this October?
-Or are you migrating your critical EUCs to the cloud - where Microsoft ACM can't support your EUC risk management?
-CIMCON Software can help you maintain effective governance on Excel & Access files whether they’re stored in the cloud or on premises.
+Given your dependence on Microsoft Audit & Control Manager's Server, are you concerned about the sustainability of your spreadsheet risk management now that official support has ended.
+Or, are you migrating your critical Excel files to the cloud (e.g. SharePoint Online) which is not supported in Microsoft ACM Server?
+CIMCON Software can help you maintain effective governance on Excel & Access files whether they’re stored in the cloud or on-premises.

-Even one tiny spreadsheet error can snowball into a disaster for your company and for everyone responsible.
+Just one tiny spreadsheet error can snowball into a disaster for your company and for everyone responsible.
 No organization wants to suffer a material financial loss due to a spreadsheet error.
-And yet, most firms use ineffective manual methods to find errors in their most critical spreadsheets.
-There's a highly effective and more productive way to hunt for spreadsheet errors!
+And yet, most firms use ineffective, manual methods to find errors in their critical spreadsheets.
+There's a highly effective and much more productive way to detect and correct spreadsheet errors!